-The beliefs scale was also a suitable candidate for factor analysis, with adequate Bartlett's test of sphericity ($\chi 2 = 15124.63$, p < 0.001) and Kaiser-Meyer-Olkin (KMO = 0.93) measure scores.
+The beliefs scale was also a suitable candidate for factor analysis, with adequate Bartlett's test of sphericity (χ^2 = 15124.63, p < 0.001) and Kaiser-Meyer-Olkin (KMO = 0.93) measure scores.
 Based on the eigenvalues and scree plot, a first unrotated factor was extracted, as well as a six-factor solution.
-The first principal component explained 41.14% of the variance, 3.64 times that of the second principal component.
+The first principal component explained 41.14 % of the variance, 3.64 times that of the second principal component.
 An oblimin oblique rotation was used to extract the six-factor model, as it was assumed that the factors would correlate.
-The first six principal components collectively explained 65.61% of the total variance.
+The first six principal components collectively explained 65.61 % of the total variance.

 The first five factors each had at least six questions that loaded substantially onto that factor (defined as a loading of 0.5 or greater), while the sixth factor only had three such questions.
 This suggests the sixth factor is less well-defined than the other factors, possibly being a composite of several undersampled latent factors that did not correlate significantly with the other five well-defined factors.
-When items cross-loaded onto multiple factors they were assigned to the factor for which the absolute value of the loading was greatest.
-Two questions that did not load onto any factor at greater than 0.3 were not assigned to a factor (note that they did load at at least 0.45 onto the FUF).
-The full list of questions along with their loadings on each factor are presented in table 3.
+When items cross-loaded onto multiple able 3: Unrotated Attitudes Factor Loadings. --